-Golden's work has been included in numerous solo and group exhibitions nationally and internationally, including the Midwest Photographer's Project at the Museum of Contemporary Photography in Chicago, IL; Lawndale Art Center in Houston, TX; Gallery 44: Centre for Contemporary Photography in Toronto, ON; The Cue Foundation in New York, NY and the Rochester Art Center in Rochester, MN; Soo Visual Art Center in Minneapolis, MN and The Flaten Art Museum.
+Regan Golden's drawings, photographs and installations have been included in solo and group exhibitions nationally and internationally, including the Midwest Photographer's Project at the Museum of Contemporary Photography in Chicago, IL; Lawndale Art Center in Houston, TX; Gallery 44: Centre for Contemporary Photography in Toronto, ON; Cue Foundation in New York, NY; the Rochester Art Center in Rochester, MN; Soo Visual Art Center in Minneapolis, MN and The Flaten Art Museum.
 Golden is currently the Chair of Fine Arts and an Assistant Professor at the Minneapolis College of Art and Design.

 Over the past decade, Golden's work has focused on urban plants as a source of healing, joy, and a way of understanding the impact of climate change locally.
 Her work with plants began with a grant from the Joan Mitchell Foundation in 2006, when Golden started drawing and photographing a forest in Massachusetts before it was destroyed.
 Four years later, she received a Long-term Ecological Research Grant in the Arts from the National Science Foundation to study the different ways that artists and scientists depict ecological change at the Harvard Forest in Petersham, Massachusetts.
 Furthering her research into ecology, in 2017 Golden was an Artist-in-Residence at the College of Biological Sciences Conservatory at the University of Minnesota, which houses rare plants from around the world.
 In 2020, Golden received a Next Step Grant to photograph and draw endangered arctic plants growing along the cliffs of Lake Superior.